FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 1) Master station information:The master station information includes the master station name, slave station IP, port number, slave station number and communication cycle, and can be edited, refreshed and deleted.

    - Master station name: Custom name, such as Modbus_1, cannot have the same name, up to 8 master stations

-      + Unsigned: 0~65535, the number is 16
-      + Signed: -32767~32768, the number is 16
-      + Floating point type: up to three decimal places, the number is 32

    - Slave IP: integer type, for example 192.168.57.3
    - Port number: integer, for example 2021
    - Slave station number: integer type For example: 1